giomassaro/esselunga-status/README.md

 # esselunga-status
-Check if Esselunga food delivery service "Esselunga A Casa" is available for you
+Checks when the Esselunga food delivery service "Esselunga A Casa" is available for your area and alerts you with a message